kamioftea/advent-of-code-2016/docs/day4.md

 ## Checking "Sums"

-Today's main theme was string manipulation, along with reusing some of yesteday's filtering.
+Today's main theme was string manipulation, along with reusing some of yesterday's filtering.
 The data was a list of strings, to be parsed into an encrypted name (more on that later), a numeric id, and a check string.
 The lines that were valid had a check string built from the characters in the encrypted name ordered by frequency.